 A clean and logical URL makes it easier for users and search engines to understand your page’s content.

-In fact, search engines use URLs as a ranking factor, so well-structured URLs can enhance your ranking potential and boost click-through rates.
+Search engines use URLs as a ranking factor, so well-structured URLs can enhance your ranking potential and boost click-through rates.

 - Keep URLs short and descriptive.
 Avoid unnecessary characters, numbers, or parameters that make them confusing.